Scientific deep-dive

 The June 2023 ASA consensus statement[1] recommended:

-• If the procedure cannot be delayed, treat the patient as “full stomach” and use either rapid sequence induction with cricoid pressure or consider regional anesthesia where feasible.
+- If the procedure cannot be delayed, treat the patient as “full stomach” and use either rapid sequence induction (with or without cricoid pressure, which has become more controversial in recent RSI literature and is no longer universally applied) or consider regional anesthesia where feasible.

 The 2024 multi-society update (the current standard)

 In October 2024, the ASA, the American Gastroenterological Association, the American Society for Metabolic and Bariatric Surgery, the International Society for the Perioperative Care of Patients with Obesity, and the Society of American Gastrointestinal and Endoscopic Surgeons jointly published an updated consensus statement[2].
-The 2024 update is more nuanced than the 2023 statement and tries to balance the aspiration concern against the harms of unnecessary GLP-1 interruption (loss of glycemic control in patients with type 2 diabetes, weight regain, and rebound nausea on restart).
+The 2024 update moved away from the bright-line “hold for one week” default of the 2023 statement toward an individualized risk assessment that weighs aspiration risk against the harms of an unplanned GLP-1 interruption (loss of glycemic control in type 2 diabetes, weight regain, and rebound nausea on restart).
+The 2024 update does not broadly endorse continuing the drug; holding remains an explicit option, and the decision is supposed to be made case by case.

 The 2024 multidisciplinary recommendations, summarized:

-• For patients on a GLP-1 for weight management, holding the drug is generally still recommended.
+- For patients on a GLP-1 for weight management, holding the drug is more often the default, but is still individualized.

-• Standard NPO fasting (8 hours solids, 2 hours clear liquids) is maintained on top of the 24-hour liquid diet.
+- Standard NPO fasting (8 hours solids, 2 hours clear liquids) is maintained in every case, whether or not the patient is additionally on the 24-hour liquid-prep diet.

-• Point-of-care gastric ultrasound by the anesthesia team, where available, can be used to assess residual gastric contents immediately before induction.
+- Point-of-care gastric ultrasound by the anesthesia team, where available, can be used to assess residual gastric contents immediately before induction and inform the airway plan.

 What to actually do as a patient